 ^{10.} Winston Churchill, then the First Lord of the Admiralty, was explicit about the aims of the naval blockade, stating that its aim was to "starve the whole population-men, women, and children, old and young, wounded and sound-into submission."
-This aim was met with hundreds of thousands of Germans dying of starvation and disease as a result.
+This aim was met with hundreds of thousands of Germans dying of starvation and disease.
 See Patrick J. Buchanan, "The US-Saudi Starvation Blockade," available from http://buchanan.org/blog/us-saudi-starvation-blockade-127888.

-^{11.} This phrase was made famous in a speech on the topic given by Stanley Baldwin, November 10, 1932, before the House of Commons, London, UK, available from http://www.emersonkent.com/speeches/the bomber will always get through.htm.

-targeting cities with chemical weapons as a way to end wars quickly.
+^{11.} This phrase was made famous in a speech on the topic given by Stanley Baldwin, November 10, 1932, before the House of Commons, London, UK, available from targeting cities with chemical weapons as a way to end wars quickly.
 Winston Churchill did as well,12 suggesting that the League of Nations create a bomber command that could terror bomb the cities of aggressor states with chemical weapons.
 Yet, all of these authors were unclear whether or not strategic bombing meant precision targeting of military targets (e.g., ships, army formations, military production plants) or area bombing of city centers.
 13 population, of destroying or damaging private property not of military character, or of injuring noncombatants."15 However, this proposal was never finalized due to the outbreak of the Second World War.
 As a result, former Prime Minister Stanley Baldwin famously declared that "the only defense is offense.
 You have to kill more women and children more quickly than the enemy if you want to save yourselves."16